MistaRhee/btReader/README.md

 Not that I really mind if you take stuff from here... just be nice and you know, acknowledge me a bit.
-Maybe even donate money to charity if you really feel guilty about taking the intellectual property from a kid off the internet.
+Maybe even donate money to charity if you really feel guilty about taking the intellectual property from a kid off the internet without paying.

 Compiling
 ---------